RahulBendre1/legacy-ml-python/README.md

 - Print and String Formatting
 - Tuples, Lists
 - Sequence Indexing and Slicing
+- List Comprehensions and Sort
+- Dictionaries and Sets

 ## Doing Math with Python: Using Python to Explore Algebra, Statistics, Calculus and more!
 by Amit Saha